paulbradshaw/MED7369-Specialist-Investigative-Journalism/accounts/readme.md

   * [police](http://foi.west-midlands.police.uk/publication-scheme/lists-and-registers/),
   * The [police and crime commissioner](https://www.dorset.pcc.police.uk/information-hub/publication-scheme/lists-and-registers/) or other public bodies or representative).
 * There's an election coming up.
 Search for each candidate ([Democracy Club maintains a list](https://candidates.democracyclub.org.uk/)) on Companies House to write a piece about their business interests.
 How do you know it's the same person?
 Check the address against the *Statement of Persons Nominated* (SOPN) for candidates in that area - there's a [list of links to each SOPN here](https://docs.google.com/spreadsheets/d/1eRdHm-DdpEh0meLB3DzZrkN8PfdLbQIMpEVDQUpxphg/edit#gid=0).
 Also look for other biographical details in the public domain.
 * Pick a shopping hub such as the Bullring or a particular high street.
 Make a list of the shops in that location.
 Compile a spreadsheet showing what rate of tax each of the businesses *actually* paid in last year's accounts.
-Write a guide to how to shop in a way that supports businesses whose parent companies pay the most tax.
+Write a guide to **how to shop in a way that supports businesses whose parent companies pay the most tax**.
 * Pick a sector which has been in the news.
-Use company accounts to identify how much the highest paid director received, and which company paid the most.
+Use company accounts to identify **how much the highest paid director received**, and which company paid the most.